firedancer-io/firedancer/book/guide/getting-started.md

 :::

-Firedancer automatically detects the hardware it is being built on and enables architecture specific instructions if possible.
+Firedancer automatically detects the hardware it is being built on and enables architecture specific instructions for maximum performance if possible.
 This means binaries built on one machine may not be able to run on another.

 If you wish to target a lower machine architecture you can compile for a specific target by setting the `MACHINE` environment variable to one of